afni/afni_doc/SUMA/Clipping.rst

 Clipping plane cheatsheet
 =========================

-Enter/exit clipping plane mode with Shift-Ctrl-c.
+Enter/exit clipping plane mode with ``Ctrl+Shift+c``.
 The first time one enters this mode, 1 clipping plane appears.
 While in clipping plane mode is active, a "C" appears in the SUMA viewer panel.

 There can be up to 6 clipping planes.
 They are numbered [1-6], and each has a unique color (in order):